MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/info-protect-client.md

         You also see your displayed user name that identifies the account that is used to authenticate you to Azure Information Protection.
 This user name must match an account that you use for Office 365 or Azure Active Directory and that belongs to a tenant that is configured for Azure Information Protection.

-    - In the **Help and feedback** section: The **Tell me more link** by default, goes to the [Azure Information Protection](https://www.microsoft.com/en-us/cloud-platform/azure-information-protection) website but can be configured for a custom URL as one of the [global settings](../deploy-use/configure-policy-settings.md) in the Azure Information Protection policy.
+    - In the **Help and feedback** section: The **Tell me more link** by default, goes to the [Azure Information Protection](https://www.microsoft.com/en-us/cloud-platform/azure-information-protection) website but can be configured for a custom URL as one of the [policy settings](../deploy-use/configure-policy-settings.md) in the Azure Information Protection policy.

         Use the **Send feedback** link to automatically attach your client logs to an email message that can be sent to the Information Protection team to investigate a problem.